ArrayKnight/storybook-addon-headless/README.md

 ### Produced @ [GenUI](https://www.genui.com/)

-This addoon was developed while I was employed at GenUI, a software product development firm in Seattle, WA, USA.
+This addon was developed while I was employed at GenUI, a software product development firm in Seattle, WA, USA.
 Interested in knowing more, starting a new project or working with us?
 Come check us out at [https://www.genui.com/](https://www.genui.com/)